In this article, we’re going to answer the questions: What is a pellet grill? And how do pellet grills work?

 The Digital Controller

 Here’s the part that makes pellet grilling so user-friendly.

 Just like you do with your oven, set a target temperature at which you want your food to cook.
-Designs vary, but typically you’ll have a digital temperature control, where you simply key in the temperature you desire, and can then see the actual measured temperature on an LED or LCD display.
+Designs vary, but typically you’ll have a digital temperature control, where you simply key in the temperature you desire, and can then see the actual measured temperature on an LED or LCD.

 A sensor probe inside the grill monitors the ambient temperature.
 If it’s below target, the digital controller dispenses more pellets for burning.
 When it’s on target, the controller watches the situation and waits until it’s needed again.